 We have undertaken feasibility studies on up to 17 sites over the years.
 By late 2018 only the King George V Playing Field site was available.
 The Parish Council did a SWOT analysis of this site and a potential development site at Hawkhurst Golf Course.

 The SWOT analysis confirms King George V Playing Field as the preferable site.
 TWBC have included the King George V Playing Field site as the site for a new community centre in their Local Plans since 2006 and it is included in the draft Local Plan 2016 – 2036.

 4. What will be the impact on King George V Playing Field?

-The Parish Council will keep the football pitches but also aim to enhance the junior playing surfaces and provide new changing rooms to FA standards.
+The Parish Council will keep the football pitches but also aim to enhance the junior playing surfaces and provide new changing rooms to Football Association standards.
 The land used for the community centre will be the existing building, car park, garages etc.